slyme-os/slyme-os.github.io/README.md

 - Or with npm:
   - npx http-server -p 8000

-Push to your GitHub Pages repository (replace branch if needed):
+Install to your repo:
-1. Copy files into your repository root (index.html) and assets/ folder.
+1. Copy the files into the repository root and the `assets/` folder.
-2. Commit and push:
-   git add .
-   git commit -m "Add GitHub Pages site: hacker terminal theme" git push origin main
+2. Commit and push to your pages branch (often `main` or `gh-pages`): git add . git commit -m "Add SLYME-OS Studio site (AI Studio / Drive inspired)" git push origin main

-Notes:
+Notes & next steps:
-- Replace the Download (ISO) button href in index.html with the real URL to your ISO or installer.
+- Replace the Download ISO placeholders (buttons and alert messages) with your actual ISO or installer URL in index.html and/or assets/js/main.js.
+- Update model/application URLs (e.g. http://localhost:11434) to match your actual runtime or local endpoints.
-- Update copy, links, screenshots, and documentation links to match your project.
+- Swap copy, logos, screenshots, and add docs pages under /docs if you want a full documentation site.
-- If you use a custom domain, add a CNAME file with the domain in the repo root.

-Want me to open a branch/PR with these files added to slyme-os/slyme-os.github.io?
-I can prepare the commit and push it for you if you'd like.
+- If you want, I can prepare a branch and open a pull request into slyme-os/slyme-os.github.io with these files; tell me which branch name to use and whether you'd like me to commit directly to main or create a PR.

+Enjoy — the site is designed to be pushed straight to GitHub Pages and to give a studio-like experience for local AI and privacy-first messaging.